pavansachi/webpack-tape-react/README.md

-# webpack-jest-react
+# webpack-tape-react
-A started template for react and webpack with jest testing
+A started template for react and webpack with tape testing

 ## Prerequisites